 If you’re applying the glaze by hand, then use a soft foam or microfiber applicator pad.

-If you’re applying by machine, then you can use a buffer, or a dual action polishing machine.
+If you’re applying by machine, then you can use a dual action polishing machine.
 Do not use a rotary polisher, it will create too much heat and friction and can remove part of the clear coat.

 Use a soft foam pad and a low-speed to apply the glaze evenly.
 Prime the pad first by covering it in a thin layer of the glaze, then add 3-5 drops to the pad to cover a section, for example, half the hood.